shauryac/Software-QA-test-scripts/README.md

 Used data-driven, object-oriented approach and programmatic validations while designing and executing of the test cases.

 #Zomato app Test Automation
-# The first script (AccountTest.java) describes the test cases for the test object- CheckIn Functionality of Zomato app.
+The script (AccountTest.java) describes the test cases for the test object- CheckIn Functionality of Zomato app.
 #CheckIn button in Zomato app UI is used to check-in to a restaurant by the users so that they can share the restaurant info amongst their
 peers.
 It requires a particular user to be registered/login to zomato app in order to CheckIn.
 The script describes following test cases: